-When unmarried couples separate there can often be disputes regarding the ownership and sale of jointly held property
+When unmarried couples separate, disputes can often arise regarding the ownership, occupation or sale of jointly held property.

 Separation for Non-Married Couples and Cohabitees

-If your relationship breaks down, we can advise you on your rights regarding any joint property and the support of your children including:
+If your relationship breaks down, we can advise you on your rights regarding any joint property and the support of your children.
+We provide clear, practical advice to help you understand your position and protect your interests:

-- who is entitled to live in the property and pay the mortgage
+- who is entitled to live in the property and is responsible for the mortgage payments

-- compelling the sale of the property or buying your partner out
+- compelling the sale of a property or buying out another co-owner

-- on sale, how the proceeds are divided
+- how proceeds are divided following a sale

-- other assets and debts including bank accounts, loans, cars and pets
+- other assets and liabilities, including bank accounts, loans, cars and pets

-We will assist you in considering the options to recover your assets or keep a roof over your head, avoiding acrimony where possible and seeking a speedy resolution.
+We will assist you in considering the options to recover your assets and protect your home and financial interests, avoiding acrimony where possible and seeking a speedy resolution.

 Cohabitation Agreements

 Such agreements are increasingly common.
-We can advise you on how best to organise your affairs including cohabitation agreements and discuss property law in respect of jointly owned property such as formal declarations of trust.
+They can provide clarity and certainty for both parties from the outset.
+We can advise you on how best to organise your affairs, including cohabitation agreements, and discuss property law in respect of jointly owned property, such as formal declarations of trust.

 Further Information